dhutapratama/docs/blade.md

 <a name="introduction"></a>
 ## Introduction

 Blade is the simple, yet powerful templating engine that is included with Lets.
-Unlike some PHP templating engines, Blade does not restrict you from using plain PHP code in your templates.
-In fact, all Blade templates are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
+Unlike some GO templating engines, Blade does not restrict you from using plain GO code in your templates.
+In fact, all Blade templates are compiled into plain GO code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
 Blade template files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.

 Blade views may be returned from routes or controllers using the global `view` helper.
 Of course, as mentioned in the documentation on [views](/docs/{{version}}/views), data may be passed to the Blade view using the `view` helper's second argument: